 Reminder: by default, the links are updated on the server when creating a data file.

-This constant is available in HFSQL Client/Server mode only.
+This constant is only available for HFSQL Client/Server.

 This parameter is ignored.